 - Increase autism-related training and professional development for teachers and other school staff.

 3. North Carolina should develop policies and invest in services to ensure quality life outcomes for people with Autism Spectrum Disorder and other developmental disabilities.
-Our public and private health-care system should support people in community settings, operate in a transparent fashion, be outcomes-focused, recognize the unique needs of people on the autism spectrum, and include self-advocates and families in the decision-making process.
+Our public and private health-care system should support people in community settings, operate in a transparent fashion, be outcomes-focused, provide integrated access to physical health care and prevention, recognize the unique needs of people on the autism spectrum, and include self-advocates and families in the decision-making process.

-- Address the needs of people with autism under Medicaid as NC considers new managed-care options.
+- Ensure that the needs of people with autism are met in Medicaid as NC implements managed-care options.

 - Focus the services system on person-centered outcomes.